Frequently Asked Questions

 Do girls play hockey with boys?

 Yes!
 We have several girls in our program.
-We also have all-girls hockey teams starting at the U10 level.
+We also have an all-girls hockey team at the U10 level.
 They play against the other teams in the area.
 Girls may ask the rink guards for a girl’s locker room, if one is not already provided.

 When does the season run?

-League play for the fall/winter runs from evaluations in mid-August to late February.
+League play for the fall/winter runs from evaluations in mid-August to early March.
 The spring season starts with evaluations in early March and runs through May.

 Can my player play up or down a year in age?